Senate panel considers bill barring transgender female athletes

 The ADF has pushed similar legislation in several states, though most laws are held up in litigation.

 The White House condemned South Dakota’s anti-transgender law after Gov. Kristi Noem on Feb.
-3 signed the 10th law of its kind to pass in the country in the last three years.
+3 signed the 10{sup}th{/sup} law of its kind to pass in the country in the last three years.

 The Indiana attorney general’s office testified that it supports expanding the bill to cover college female athletes and would defend the bill, if enacted into law, in court.